kubernetes-sigs/cli-experimental/site/content/en/references/kustomize/builtins/_index.md

 ---
-title: "Builtin Plugins"
+title: "Kustomize Built-Ins"
-linkTitle: "Builtin Plugins"
+linkTitle: "Built-Ins"
+weight: 3
 type: docs
 description: >
-    Builtin Plugins
+    Reference docs for Kustomize's built-in transformers and generators
 ---

-# Builtin Plugins

-A list of kustomize's builtin plugins - both generators and transformers.
+A list of kustomize's built-in generators and transformers.

-For each plugin, an example is given for
+For each, an example is given for

-* implicitly triggering
-the plugin via a dedicated kustomization file field (e.g. the `AnnotationsTransformer` is triggered by the `commonAnnotations` field).
+* triggering the feature via a dedicated kustomization file field (e.g. the `AnnotationsTransformer` is triggered by the `commonAnnotations` field).

-* explicitly triggering the plugin via the `generators` or `transformers` field
-(by providing a config file specifying the plugin).
+* triggering the feature via the `generators` or `transformers` field (by providing a config file specifying the feature's own configuration object).

-The former method is convenient but limited in power as most of the plugins arguments must be defaulted.
-The latter method allows for complete plugin argument specification.
+The former method is convenient but limited in power as most of the configuration options must be defaulted.
+The latter method allows for complete argument specification.

 [types.GeneratorOptions]: https://github.com/kubernetes-sigs/kustomize/tree/master/api/types/generatoroptions.go
 [types.SecretArgs]: https://github.com/kubernetes-sigs/kustomize/tree/master/api/types/secretargs.go